How to Help

 We work and study in an environment where we strive for excellence and high performance.
 This environment and other life circumstances and events may contribute to stress.
 At different times, individuals might become irritable, overwhelmed, anxious, tired, depressed or demoralized and display behaviors of concern.
 For some individuals such stress may be too much to tolerate without losing control, and results can sometimes be tragic.

 For employees, primary supports are provided through FASAP.
-For students consider a referral to the Counseling Center or to the Department of Student and Community Standards.
+For students consider a referral to the Counseling Center or to Prevention Services – CARES.
 If an individual’s behavior appears to be an imminent threat to safety, contact the NC State University Police immediately at 919-515-3000.

 Simple Guidelines When Helping: